Kiern Jewiss

-Kiern Tyler Jewiss (born 3 July 2002) is a British racing driver who is currently competing in the 2025 British GT Championship for 2 Seas Motorsport.
+Kiern Tyler Jewiss (born 3 July 2002) is a British racing driver who last competed in the 2025 British GT Championship for 2 Seas Motorsport.
 He is the winner of the 2018 F4 British Championship and the 2022 Porsche Carrera Cup Great Britain.
 In 2025, he won the British GT Championship alongside Charles Dawson.

 Career

 Karting

 Jewiss had a decorated karting career after making his competitive debut in 2010, he won eleven karting titles, with ten of them being in the United Kingdom, including winning the Super One Series two times.

-In 2016 he stepped up to the OKJ for his only international year in karting, which was also his final full-time before making his car racing debut.
-He started the season with winning the WSK Champions Cup with Riccardo Kart Racing, Jewiss also competed in the WSK Super Master Series and the WSK Final Cup, but came 18th in the former and 6th in the latter.
+In 2016, Jewiss stepped up to the OKJ for his only international year in karting, which was also his final full-time before making his car racing debut.
+He started the season with winning the WSK Champions Cup with Riccardo Kart Racing, Jewiss also competed in the WSK Super Master Series and the WSK Final Cup, but came 18th in the former and sixth in the latter.

-He also made his debut in the CIK-FIA European Championship, where he finished 10th in the overall standings, and then the CIK-FIA World Championship, where finished in 7th.
+Jewiss also made his debut in the CIK-FIA European Championship, where he finished tenth in the overall standings, and then the CIK-FIA World Championship, where finished in seventh.

-To round off the year, he competed in the Super One Series and finished the championship in 9th.
+To round off the year, Jewiss competed in the Super One Series and finished the championship in ninth.

-2017 was his last competitive outing in karts, where he made his OK debut, at the 22° South Garda Winter Cup for Forza Racing where he came in 17th.
+2017 was Jewiss' last competitive outing in karts, where he made his OK debut, at the 22° South Garda Winter Cup for Forza Racing where he came in 17th.

 Ginetta Junior Championship

 Jewiss made his car racing debut in the 2017 Ginetta Junior Championship for Douglas Motorsport.
-Despite only getting one win at Knockhill, he got twelve podiums and three pole positions throughout the season, where he finished his maiden racing season 4th in the championship standings with 542 points, also being the highest finishing rookie with a sizeable margin.
+Despite only getting one win at Knockhill, he got twelve podiums and three pole positions throughout the season, where he finished his maiden racing season fourth in the championship standings with 542 points, also being the highest finishing rookie with a sizeable margin.

-He finished runner-up to the end of the season Ginetta Junior Winter Series, with two wins, three pole positions, one fastest lap, three podiums and 120 points amongst the four races.
+Jewiss finished runner-up to the end of the season Ginetta Junior Winter Series, with two wins, three pole positions, one fastest lap, three podiums and 120 points amongst the four races.

 F4 British Championship

 Following his successful year in Ginetta's, Jewiss made his single-seater and Formula 4 debut in the 2018 F4 British Championship with Double R Racing alongside Paavo Tonteri and Sebastián Álvarez.

-After a win heavy first half of the season, the latter half was less successful as he only took one win but maintained a consistent enough points streak to win the title in his rookie Formula 4 year and his 71 points margin was the biggest gap of the championship winner and the championships runner-up until 2024, when Deagen Fairclough won the championship with a 222.5 points margin.
+After a win heavy first half of the season, the latter half was less successful, as Jewiss only took one win but maintained a consistent enough points streak to win the title in his rookie Formula 4 year and his 71 points margin was the biggest gap of the championship winner and the championships runner-up until 2024, when Deagen Fairclough won the championship with a 222.5 points margin.

-He collected six wins, two pole positions, seven fastest laps and eighteen podiums throughout the thirty races in the series.
-Jewiss was also a finalist of the 2018 McLaren Autosport BRDC Award.
+Jewiss collected six wins, two pole positions, seven fastest laps and eighteen podiums throughout the thirty races in the series.
+He was also a finalist of the 2018 McLaren Autosport BRDC Award.